 C. The presumption prescribed in this section does not apply against a manufacturer unless the manufacturer has received prior direct written notification from or on behalf of the consumer of the alleged defect and has had an opportunity to cure the alleged defect.

-Refund or replacement not required if certain procedures not followed; attorney fees.
+Arizona Vehicle Lemon Law.
+A.R.S.
+44-1265.
+Nonlimitation of rights; refund or replacement not required if certain procedures not followed; attorney fees

-A. If a manufacturer has established or participates in an informal dispute settlement procedure which complies in all respects with 16 code of federal regulations part 703, section 44-1263 relating to refunds or replacement does not apply to any consumer who has not first resorted to such a procedure.
+A. If a manufacturer has established or participates in an informal dispute settlement procedure which complies in all respects with 16 Code of Federal Regulations part 703, § 44-1263 relating to refunds or replacement does not apply to any consumer who has not first resorted to such a procedure.

 B. A consumer shall begin an action under this article within six months following the earlier of expiration of the express warranty term or two years or twenty-four thousand miles following the date of original delivery of the motor vehicle to the consumer, whichever is earlier.
 If a consumer prevails in an action under this article, the court shall award the consumer reasonable costs and attorney fees.